#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 That's a really smart guess.
 47 million.

 39 million.
-Yeah, because obviously he's invested in the Swans.
+Yeah, because obviously he's invested in the swans.

 Mbappe's 125 million.
 Is he?
 Well done to him.

-So you've got as far, you got three, you got through three, so you get three points.
+So you've got as far, you got three, you got through three, so you got three points.
 Is that it?
 John said, I was going to start with Ronaldo because he's like 700 million or something.

 Wow, okay.
 Yeah, I made a big error.